oppia/oppia-web-developer-docs/Season-of-Docs-2021.md

 ## Communication

-#### Chat
-Oppia has a real-time chat channel on [Gitter](https://gitter.im/oppia/oppia-chat)!
-You can log in using your GitHub account (Gitter will ask to be associated with your GitHub account for authentication) and you will then be able to talk in it.
-Please feel free to use Gitter if you just want to say hi to the community or if you have any questions related to getting started.

 #### Email
-If you have questions pertaining to "how-to-get-started", please ask them on [Gitter]( https://gitter.im/oppia/oppia-chat), or the oppia-dev@ mailing list.
+If you have questions pertaining to "how-to-get-started", please ask them on the oppia-dev@ mailing list.
 Please be specific when asking questions; this makes it easier for us to help you.